subhojit777/imag/doc/src/09020-changelog.md

     * `libimagentryutil` was introduced, a library for helpers for `libimagstore::store::Entry` handling and writing extension-writing.
     * `imag-edit` was introduced
+    * `imag-diary` got second-granularity support in the CLI.
 * Minor changes
     * Internals were refactored from `match`ing all the things into function chaining